Isi-dev/ComfyUI-UniAnimate-W/README.md

 ```

-You can now upload the workflow in your '\Path-to-UniAnimate\' folder which is titled 'basicUniAnimateWorkflow.json', install missing custom nodes with the ComfyUI Manager if necessary, upload a picture & video (You can use those in the 'assets' folder), and run!
+You can now upload the workflow in your '\Path-to-UniAnimate-W\' folder which is titled 'UniAnimateImg2Vid.json', install missing custom nodes with the ComfyUI Manager if necessary, upload a picture & video (You can use those in the 'assets' folder), and run!

 **<font color=red> Note </font>**: